jlenon7/node-import-alias-ts/README.md

-# node-import-alias-ts
+# node-import-alias-ts 🧰

-Simple POC writing a NPM package using TypeScript and Node.js import aliases
+This project is just a simple POC creating a NPM package using TypeScript with Node.js import aliases with as few hacks as possible.